The Australian Government’s Visa Wizard can help you find the right visa.

 Some employer nominated visa options are explained below.

-The Temporary Entry Long Stay Business visa is a temporary visa between one day and four years.
+The Temporary Work (Skilled) (Subclass 457) visa is a temporary visa between one day and four years.
 This visa enables employers to sponsor overseas skilled workers when they are unable to fill skilled positions from within the local labour market.

-Employers must be approved by the Department of Immigration and Citizenship to sponsor overseas workers under this scheme.
-Detailed information can be found under Sponsors Eligibility of the Temporary Business Long Stay visa.
+Employers must be approved by the Department of Immigration and Border Protection to sponsor overseas workers under this scheme.
+View detailed information on sponsors of the Temporary Work (Skilled) visa.

 To be eligible for nomination under this visa:

-Detailed information about the Temporary Business Long Stay visa
+Detailed information about the Temporary Work (Skilled) visa

 The Employer Nomination Scheme (ENS) enables employers to sponsor highly skilled workers to fill skilled vacancies in their businesses.
 Employers can employ skilled workers from overseas, or temporary residents who are living and working in Australia.